carpentries/actions/check-valid-pr/README.md

 ### `fail_on_error`

+The default (`false`) mode of this action is to check all sources of potential failure and report a single boolean for use in downstream events.
-If `true` (default) this action will fail when it encounters an invalid pull request.
-You would want to set this flag to `false` if this is running in a workflow other than `pull_request` or `pull_request_target` so that downstream messages can be deployed
+If `true` this action will fail when it encounters an invalid pull request, which is useful in a `pull_request_target` context.

 ## Outputs